patmejia/soil_data_research/README.md

 For example, a clay mineral called smectite can shrink and swell so much upon wetting and drying

 (Figure 2) that it can knock over buildings.
 The most common mineral in soils is quartz; it makes beautiful crystals but it is not very reactive.

-Soil organic matter is plant, animal, and microbial residues in various states of decomposition; it is a critical ingredient — in fact the percentage of soil organic matter in a soil is among the best indicators of agricultural soil quality (http://soils.usda.gov/sqi/) (Figure 3).

-Soil colors range from the common browns, yellows, reds, grays, whites, and blacks to rare soil colors such as greens and blues.

-Soil is the naturally occurring part of the earth's surface that is composed of the minerals, organic and inorganic materials that are present in the earth's crust.

 <!-----------------------------------------------  -->
 <!-- Title:                                        -->